Koh Ker: Prasat Balang (Prasat Leung Moi)

 The Prasat Balang is the first of three Linga-Shrines standing along the ring-road.
 It is a square laterite building standing on a platform and has one doorway and an open roof.
 In the sanctuary is an impressive lingam standing on yoni.
 The phallus-symbol is about 2 m high, has a diameter of nearly 1 m and a weight of several tons.
 Together with the yoni it was carved out of the bedrock at this place.
 The lingam is in a good condition.
 The yoni is about 1 m high and looks like an altar.
 On all four sides once were carved reliefs.
 In each of the four corners stood a beautiful chiselled Garudu with raised arms giving the impression these mythical figures would bear the yoni.
-Unfortunately the reliefs and the Garudas were looted.
+The reliefs and the Garudas were looted.
 Around the Yoni there is just a small space giving room for some priests to perform the prescribed rituals.
 The water they put on the lingam became holy by touching the symbol of Shiva, run down and was collected in a ditch of the yoni.
-Then via a spout (with is still intact) it flowed to the outside of the shrine where believers could touch the blessed water.
+Then via a spout (which is still intact) it flowed to the outside of the shrine where believers could touch the blessed water.

 Prasat Thneng (Prasat Leung Pee)

 The Prasat Thneng is very similar to the Prasat Balang.
-Unfortunately looters tried to hack away the impressive lingam but were not successful.
+Looters tried to hack away the impressive lingam but were not successful.
 A notch of about a depth of half a meter (20 in) is left but the Shicva-symbol is still standing unshakeable at its place on the damaged yoni.